amjjd/rustrast/rustrast-02/README.md

 * When I'm drawing polygons I may need to write 4 pixels at once to give the optimiser a chance.
 But I will look at the disassembly first!

-I comnmitted the second-last version of the draw loop as dealing with `RGBQUAD`s is a lot easier than packing pairs of pixels into `i64`s, and I presume windows-rs has handled the endianness properly.
+I committed the second-last version of the draw loop as dealing with `RGBQUAD`s is a lot easier than packing pairs of pixels into `i64`s, and I presume windows-rs has handled the endianness properly.

 How am I feeling about Rust?